shaneholloman/fabric/README.md

       --transcript                  Grab transcript from YouTube video and send to chat (it is used per default).
-      --transcript-with-timestamps  Grab transcript from YouTube video with timestamps and send to chat --comments                    Grab comments from YouTube video and send to chat --metadata                    Output video metadata -g, --language=                   Specify the Language Code for the chat, e.g. -g=en -g=zh
+      --transcript-with-timestamps  Grab transcript from YouTube video with timestamps and send to chat --visual                      Extract visual data from video using OCR and FFmpeg --visual-sensitivity          Tolerance for FFmpeg scene detection (0.0 - 1.0) --visual-fps                  Extract a specific number of frames per second instead of using scene detection --comments                    Grab comments from YouTube video and send to chat --metadata                    Output video metadata -g, --language=                   Specify the Language Code for the chat, e.g. -g=en -g=zh